2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 We are a 3rd generation family farm that features seasonal fruits and veggies including asparagus, strawberries, sweet & tart cherries, blueberries, sweet corn, peaches, apples, grapes, pumpkins and squash.
 Donuts and apple cider in the fall.

-Please check our website, Facebook or call to confirm availability.
+Please check our website, Facebook, or call to see what is in season.

 Harvest Fun: Orchards, Pumpkin Patches + Corn Mazes